nqminds/edgesec.github.io/docusaurus/docs/capture.md

 title: Capture Service
 ---

-The network capture service has the purpose of monitoring network traffic for each connected device and it executes the configured middlewares.
+The network capture service has the purpose of monitoring network traffic for each connected device.
+It can be configured to execute custom middlewares.
 The packet capture implements the actual network sniffing process.
-Currently it uses the pcap library.
-But it also allow interfacing with PF_RING or similar.
+Currently, it uses the [libpcap library](https://github.com/the-tcpdump-group/libpcap).
+However, it also allows interfacing with `PF_RING` or similar.

 The capture service can be configured with the below options:
 ```ini